StoriVaults/storivault_frontend/frontend_documentation.md

 import { ProfilePage } from "./pages/ProfilePage";
 import { CreateStoryPage } from "./pages/CreateStoryPage";
 import { StoryDetailPage } from "./pages/StoryDetailPage";
+import { StoryReaderPage } from "./pages/StoryReaderPage";
-import { EditStoryPage } from "./pages/EditStoryPage"; // Add this import
+import { EditStoryPage } from "./pages/EditStoryPage";
 import NotFound from "./pages/NotFound";

 const queryClient = new QueryClient({